Vektor-Memory/Via/README.md

 ---

-## The problem
+## The Solution
 Every AI tool remembers inside its own walls.
 Claude forgets what you did in Cursor.
 Cursor forgets what you built in Windsurf.
 The moment you switch tools — or open a new session — context resets to zero.

-Via is the bus between them.
+Via is the bus between them, which solves these issues.

 ---